Pradeep-Gopal/ros_collection_robot/README.md

 source devel/setup.bash

+export TURTLEBOT3_MODEL= waffle_pi

 roslaunch ros_collection_robot warehouse_world.launch

 ```

-Now we can run our node and generate the path from a point to another point through the A* Algorithm.

-To do this, open a new tab and run the node
+To run the navigator node to spawn the cubes and start the collection open a new tab and follow these commands.

 ```
 cd catkin_ws